Restream/redmine_undev_git/Readme_en.md

 ### Setup

- 1. Copy the plugin directory into plugins
+ 1. Copy the plugin directory into **plugins**
- 2. bundle exec rake redmine:plugins:migrate
+ 2. **bundle exec rake redmine:plugins:migrate**
- 3. bundle install in the Redmine root directory
+ 3. **bundle install** in the Redmine root directory
  4. Restart Redmine

 ### Configuration

-Go to the project settings > *Repositories* tab > *Enabled SCM* section to enable UndevGit.
+To enable UndevGit, go to the Redmine administrative menu > *Repositories* tab > *Enabled SCM* group.

-The plugin settings allow you to specify the maximum number of branches to be displayed on the ticket page in the *Associated Revisions* section.
+The plugin settings allow you to specify the maximum number of branches to be displayed on the issue page in the *Associated revisions* section.
 An empty field or 0 means no restrictions.
-For details of hook configuration, see the corresponding section below.
+For details on hook configuration, see the corresponding section below.

-In the Redmine settings, `config/configuration.yml` file, you can specify the directory for storing local repository copies by setting a value for the `scm_repo_storage_dir` key.
-By default, the `repos` directory is used (in the Redmine root directory).
+In the Redmine settings, you can specify the directory for storing local repository copies by setting a value for the `scm_repo_storage_dir` key in the `config/configuration.yml` file.
-Local repository copies are stored in the `repos\[projectidentifier]\[repository_id]` directory.
+By default, the `repos` directory in the Redmine root directory is used, so local repository copies are stored in `repos\[projectidentifier]\[repository_id]`.
 When you remove a repository, the corresponding directory is deleted.

 ## Hooks

-Hooks are used to flexibly configure how and when a ticket can be changed.
+Hooks are used to flexibly configure how and when an issue status can be changed.
-You can configure hooks to be run for certain branches, a project or even a specific repository.
+You can configure hooks to be executed for certain branches, a project or even a specific repository.
 Thus, there are global hooks that are run for all repositories, project hooks that are run for all project repositories, and repository hooks.

 If "*" is specified as a branch for the hook, it means that this hook is applied only once when a commit is added to the repository;
 if branch names are specified, the hook is applied each time a commit is added to a branch (once per branch).

-### Настройка
+### Configuration

-Hooks implement the Redmine feature of closing tickets using keywords.
-Therefore, the keywords specified at the *Repository* tab of the Redmine settings (*Fixing keywords* attribute) are not used.
+Hooks implement the Redmine feature of changing the issue status using keywords.
+Therefore, the keywords specified on the *Repository* tab of the Redmine settings (*Fixing keywords* attribute) are not used.
 You should define a set of keywords for each hook.

-Hooks can be configured in the following windows.
+Hooks are configured as follows.
 Global hooks are managed from the Redmine settings window (*Global hooks* menu item, above *Plugins*).
 Project and repository hooks are available on the *Hooks* tab of the project settings menu.